-The regular workday for day shift maintenance employees shall be eight (8) consecutive hours per day, forty (40) hours per week exclusive of meals.
+The regular workday for day shift maintenance employees shall be eight (8) consecutive hours per day, forty (40) hours per week, plus a one-half hour (1/2) or one (1) hour unpaid interval for a meal.

-The non-instructional workday for maintenance employees during school breaks may be ten (10) consecutive hours per day, forty (40) hours per week exclusive of meals.
+The non-instructional workday for maintenance employees during school breaks may be ten (10) consecutive hours per day, forty (40) hours per week, plus a one-half hour (1/2) or one (1) hour unpaid interval for a meal.
 Exclusions may include maintenance clerical, mechanics and the bus washing student.